 Our goal is to foster collaborative innovation in the teaching and learning of languages and cultures throughout the campus.
 We focus on creative and effective uses of technology to promote language learning both inside and outside the classroom.
 Our role ultimately extends beyond physical resources as we aim to foster community and support.

 In 1876, Mount Holyoke College became the first college in the nation to require the study of a foreign language.
 In the early 1950s, we were one of the first to build a language laboratory.
 Today we continue integrative approaches beyond the formal classroom, such as through the 5 Colleges World Languages Program for less-commonly studied languages.

 What We Provide:

-Extensive resources for 13 languages: Arabic, Chinese, French, German, ancient Greek, Hebrew, Italian, Japanese, Korean, Latin, Russian, Sanskrit and Spanish
+Extensive resources for 10 languages: Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Korean, Russian, and Spanish (and a few others)

 A variety of media/computer equipment, software, books, films and magazines to support language acquisition and immersion